mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.3.1 - 12-30-20 =
+* Fixed: An issue with uploading images in posts and pages
+* Updated: New WP Rocket plugin version compatibility
+* Updated: Support for new UpdraftPlus Backups plugin options
+* Preventative: Multiple security improvements

 = 4.1.3 - 12-3-20 =
 * Fixed: An issue with publishing custom post type content